-Mumbai: Infosys seems to be swimming in troubled waters again as its former head of immigration, Erin Green slapped a lawsuit against the IT firm in the US, for discrimination against non-South Asian employees.
+Mumbai: Infosys seems to be swimming in troubled waters again as its former head of immigration Erin Green slapped a lawsuit against the IT firm in the US, for discrimination against employees on the basis of ethnicity.

 This is the second time that such an allegation has been made against the company.
 Green filed the lawsuit on June 19, according to an article in the Mint.

 According to documents procured by BloombergQuint, Green, who was sacked last year, had not received any warning or performance improvement intimation prior to being sacked.
 He alleged that Infosys systematically discriminates against its employees and especially against those who are not South Asians.
 He said that this discrimination finds manifestation in hiring, promotion, compensation and termination of employees.